 Sacral Chakra

-The sacral chakra is the place of sacred creation and action.
-We create love and life through the union of twosouls.
+We can create love and life through the union of two souls.
 We create art, music, stories and homes by combining elements together in new ways.
 By living with integrity and honoring all acts of creation as sacred, we can release our fear of the unknown.
 Judgment and or abuse can inhibit the flow of healthy creative and sexual expression.

 Sacral Chakra – Emotional Body